 But many policies exclude certain breeds.
 Pit bulls, rottweilers, German shepherds, and other breeds deemed "dangerous" are often excluded or subject to separate "dangerous dog" riders.
 The owner might have paid extra for coverage, or the dog might be uninsured.
 Check the policy.
 If the breed is excluded and the dog bit you, the owner is personally liable for the full amount of damages.

 Some renters insurance policies cover dog bite liability, but coverage varies.
-If a renter's dog bit you, check what coverage applies.
+If a renter's dog bit you, check what applies.
 Homeowner's policies cover dogs owned by household members; renters policies cover dogs owned by the tenant.

 First, get medical treatment.
 Dog bites carry risk of infection and rabies.
 Even small bites should be evaluated.
 Rabies is fatal if not treated before symptoms appear, so post-exposure prophylaxis is standard.
-You need medical documentation of the bite and treatment.
+You need medical documentation of the bite and the treatment.

 Report the bite to local police or animal control.
 Provide the dog owner's name, address, phone number, and the dog's description.
 Report the breed, color, size, and any collar or identification.
 Provide your contact information.
 Ask for an animal control report number.
 This report is evidence.